Skip to main content Sedgwick County seal

 Campaign Finance Reports

 Campaign finance reports are required of all candidates except Improvement District and Precinct Committee candidates.
 Candidates who do not intend to spend more than $1,000 on their campaigns may file a notarized Affidavit of Exemption with the appropriate office before the 9th day prior to the Primary Election in lieu of submitting campaign finance reports.
 The report form for City and School Offices (except USD 259, City of Wichita and City of Derby) is available here and must be filed with the Sedgwick County Election Office by the 30th day after the election.
-Report forms for National, State, County, City of Wichita, City of Derby, and USD 259 offices are sent to candidates from the Kansas Governmental Ethics Commission.
+Report forms for National, State, County, City of Wichita, City of Derby, and USD 259 offices are sent to candidates from the Kansas Public Disclosure Commission.
 The campaign finance report submission dates for these offices are listed in the Campaign Finance Report Due Dates.
 Campaign Expense Reports for local offices are accessible to the public via the OnBase System under Election Reports.
-Campaign Expense Reports for State and and Judicial Offices are available from the Kansas Secretary of State's Office, and Campaign Expense Reports for Federal Offices are available from the Federal Election Commission.
+Campaign Expense Reports for State and Judicial Offices are available from the Kansas Secretary of State's Office, and Campaign Expense Reports for Federal Offices are available from the Federal Election Commission.

 Poll Agents